Translation to Contemporary Philosophy and Professional Practice Model

 It is explained that the ten key concepts identified in this study were mapped onto the widely recognised metaparadigm concepts evolved by nurse theorists to provide an overarching structure for the development of nursing as a professional discipline; that is, human being, environment, health and nursing (Fawcett 2005).
 Each metaparadigm concept was defined from the perspective of the content of the documents.
 Most of the content focused on nursing practice per se and was sorted into ten key practice concepts which were defined and described.
 A preliminary model of nursing practice was constructed showing proposed relationships among the concepts.

-The fact that the spiritual dimension of human life is inherent in the documents and model is discussed.
-A philosophical structure congruent with the spiritual aspect of the emerging principles and some concepts was needed in order to examine and understand them and how the spiritual was likely to influence nurses practice attitudes and actions.
-The philosophical thinking of Thomas Aquinas, as he built on and extended the thinking of Aristotle, was chosen because it is wide-ranging, addresses spirituality and the nature of the human being and human relationships, and matches most closely the thinking of the 19th century nurses as it was reflected in the documents.
+The fact that the spiritual dimension of human life permeates the documents and model is discussed.
+A philosophical structure congruent with the spiritual aspect of the emerging principles and some concepts was needed in order to examine and understand them and how human spirituality was likely to influence nurses practice attitudes and actions.
+The philosophical thinking of Thomas Aquinas, as he built on and extended the thinking of Aristotle, was chosen as a philosophical framework because it is wide-ranging, addresses spirituality and the nature of the human being and human relationships, and matches most closely the thinking of the 19th century nurses as it was expressed in the documents.

 The structure and utility of the model was assessed and critically analysed by nurses in education and practice in Ireland and the USA.
 While it was found attractive as a description of nursing practice, it became evident that further elaboration of the model was required to provide more specific direction for practice and theory development.